deepinsight/insightface/README.md

-# *InsightFace* : Implementation for paper 'Additive Angular Margin Loss for Deep Face Recognition'
+# *InsightFace* : Implementation for paper 'InsightFace, Additive Angular Margin Loss for Deep Face Recognition'

-  Paper by Jiankang Deng, Jia Guo, and Stefanos Zafeiriou
+  Paper by Jiankang Deng, Jia Guo, and Stefanos Zafeiriou (Current paper name is AxxFace which will be replaced soon, to avoid conflict with others.
+We will probably use the name *InsightFace* directly).

 ### License